Caldeira Velha Hot Springs in Sao Miguel Azores – Time Slot Entry Tickets and Tips

 There are two different types of tickets available.

-1. A simple visit to the pools, rainforest, and area is cheaper.
-Price: adults 3€ and children 1€.
+• A simple visit to the pools, rainforest, and area is cheaper—price: adults 3€ and children 1€.

 Online Tickets – Time Entry Slots

-Scan this QR Code to get immediately to the online ticket booking.
-Change the language from Portuguese to English.
+Book your ticket online (ticket booking link - click to the left "full ticket") in advance; otherwise, you may not get access.
 Enter your visit date and choose the time you like to access Caldeira Velha.
 Book your ticket at least a day before better two.
+It is a popular spot and worth visiting.

 Facilities